-1. Fast Conversion Time

-The AD7827 has a conversion time of 420 ns.
-Faster conversion times maximize the DSP processing time in a real time system.

-2. Built-In Track-and-Hold

-The analog input signal is held and a new conversion is initiated on the falling edge of the $\overline{\text{CONVST}}$ signal.
-The $\overline{\text{CONVST}}$ signal allows the sampling instant to be exactly controlled.
-This feature is a requirement in many DSP applications.

-- Automatic Power-Down The CONVST signal is sampled approximately 100 ns after the end of conversion and depending on its state the AD7827 is powered down. - 4.
+- 1. Fast Conversion Time The AD7827 has a conversion time - The AD7827 has a conversion time of 420 ns.
+Faster conversion times maximize the DSP processing time in a real time system. - 2.
+Built-In Track-and-Hold The analog input signal is held and a new conversion is initiated on the falling edge of the CONVST signal.
+The CONVST signal allows the sampling instant to be exactly controlled. - This feature is a requirement in many DSP applications. - 3.
+Automatic Power-Down The CONVST signal is sampled approximately 100 ns after the end of conversion and depending on its state the AD7827 is powered down. - 4.
 An easy to use, fast serial interface allows direct interfacing to most popular DSPs with no external circuitry.